vtos/moodle-mod_adaptivequiz/README.md

 ### Customization of `mod_form`

-A new section has been added to the `mod_form` - 'CAT model'.
-So far it contains just one field - the sub-plugin selector.
+A sub-plugin selector has been added to the `mod_form`.
 After creating a sub-plugin and placing it under `/mod/adaptivequiz/catmodel` directory, it becomes available in this selector.
-After selecting a sub-plugin with a CAT model to use, the `mod_form` is reloaded and tries to pick up implementations of interfaces, which it expects to be implemented to customize the form.
+The `mod_form` tries to pick up implementations of interfaces, which it expects to be implemented to customize the form.
 The interfaces are defined under `/mod/adaptivequiz/classes/local/catmodel/form` dir and `mod_adaptivequiz\local\catmodel\form` namespace.
+After selecting a sub-plugin with a custom CAT model the `mod_form` hides all fields related to the default algorithm settings and displays fields defined in the selected sub-plugin instead.

 Below you'll find short description of the interfaces used for `mod_form` customization.

 ***catmodel_mod_form_modifier***

 Used to add custom fields to the form.
-The fields will be placed right after the CAT model selector.
+The fields will be displayed right after the CAT model selector.

 The interface defines one method to be implemented for adding custom fields:

 ```
-public function definition_after_data_callback(MoodleQuickForm $form): array;
+public function definition_callback(MoodleQuickForm $form): void;
 ```

-In Moodle, when you want to define the `moodleform`'s fields based on values of other fields (like the CAT model selector from above) you're making use of `moodleform::definition_after_data()` method.
-The adaptive quiz plugin overrides this method in its `mod_form` and wires up implementations of `catmodel_mod_form_modifier::definition_after_data_callback()` in it.
+A sub-plugin implements this interface to add custom fields to the `mod_form`.
+The only method receives an instance of `MoodleQuickForm` which it uses in a usual way to add fields.
+An important note though is to add a `hideIf()` call after adding each element.
+This is due to all form fields are loaded at once, both for default CAT algorithm and sub-plugins.
+So, displaying of the form fields depends on what is selected in the sub-plugin selector and calling `hideIf()` for each field manages that.

+Besides, managing form fields this way makes it impossible to use `addRule()` for custom form fields.
+You have to use the validation callback only (see below) to define fields as required, non-empty and so on.

+Also, it would be good to prefix all fields defined by a sub-plugin to uniquely distinguish them.

 You can find an example of implementation of this interface in the 'Hello world' sub-plugin included in the adaptive quiz mod.
 In general, this example sub-plugin is a good source of example implementations of the interfaces listed here.
 Thus, the example source code isn't listed here, it can be found in the 'Hello world' sub-plugin.

 ***catmodel_mod_form_validator***

-Used to add extra validation the form.
+Used to add extra validation to the form.
 Defines one method:

 ```
 public function validation_callback(array $data, array $files): array;